Do you love detail?

 Join me for a fun Copic + Colored Pencil lesson at Patreon!

-The original Livestream broadcast was Saturday, August 18th but the recording is available anytime NOW through February 2019!
+The original Livestream broadcast was Saturday, August 18th.
+The recording is available through February 2019!

 What is Vanilla Live-Stream?